tsliwowicz/crayon/README.md

    g. `npm install amqp` - Allows getting metrics from rabbitmq
    g. `npm install mawk` - Used for file system aggregation (faster than gawk)

-2. Setting up mongo:  (Obsolete, soon to be deprecated)
+2. Setting up mongo:  (deprecated: you can skip this step~)
    a. `service mongod start` - Starts the MongoDB storage layer
    b. `mongo` - A command which opens the mongo shell
    c. `use crayon` - Switches to database "crayon" which is the name we'll use